-I’ve listened to my friends rave about their relaxing vacations in oceanfront hotels and strolls along the boardwalk in Virginia Beach from the moment that I arrived on the East Coast two years ago.
+I’ve listened to my friends rave about their relaxing vacations in oceanfront hotels and strolls along the boardwalk in Virginia Beach from the moment that I arrived on the East Coast.
 But, I’m simply not a relaxing on the beach sort of gal; I love the sand between my toes and the sound of waves crashing, but sitting on the beach all day long –nope, I can’t do it.
 I admit that I had all too quickly written off Virginia Beach as not my sort of beach vacation.
 However, I didn’t know about all the fun Virginia Beach attractions.
 Just hours after arriving in Virginia Beach, I realized that I was wrong; I do enjoy a Virginia Beach vacation, and I found plenty of fun things to do in Virginia Beach with my kids!

 Laidback Fall Fun at the Beach

 The best time of year to experience the natural side of Virginia Beach is in the fall once the temperatures have cooled off a bit.
 Both a hike through the swamps of First Landing State Park and a bike ride along the boardwalk are much more pleasant when the temperature is below 85 degrees.

 Also, Virginia Beach hosts many festivals during the autumn months.
 We were in town for the NAS Oceana Air Show the weekend after Labor Day in 2016; hearing the jets overhead and gazing up to see the Blue Angels made our weekend just a bit more special.
 Neptune’s International Sandsculpting Championship, part of Virginia Beach’s Neptune Festival held annually in early October (September 30 – October 9, 2016), is another family-friendly event that is sure to make your visit to the beach a memorable one.